 And that’s it!

-We hope you liked our guide on should you put Google Analytics code in the WordPress header or footer.
-If you found this helpful, do check out our post on how to track link clicks in WordPress.
+We hope you liked our guide on how to add your Google Analytics code to WordPress.
+If you found this helpful, check out our post on how to track link clicks in WordPress.